bimdata/javascript-api-client/docs/CollaborationApi.md

 > GroupFolder updateGroupFolder(cloudPk, folderPk, id, projectPk, opts)

-Update the permission of a group on a folder
+Update the permission of a group on a folder.
+When propagate is set to True, the permission of all children in the folder will be updated.

  Update the permission of a group on a folder.
-Permissions choices are : &#x60;&#x60;&#x60; 1: ACCESS_DENIED, 50: READ_ONLY, 100: READ_WRTIE &#x60;&#x60;&#x60; When this route is used, the permission of all children in the folder will be updated unless a child has already been updated with this route.
-In this case, if the updated permission is the same as the previously modified child&#39;s, the child will lose its \&quot;independence\&quot; and follow the parent&#39;s future permission when it is modified again.
+Permissions choices are : &#x60;&#x60;&#x60; 1: ACCESS_DENIED, 50: READ_ONLY, 100: READ_WRITE, None: Default value (See the default_permission field of the folder) &#x60;&#x60;&#x60; When propagate is set to True, the permission of all children in the folder will be updated.
 Required scopes: org:manage

 ### Example